-(d) Surface Water
+(iv) Surface Water

-The Applicant conducted field delineations of wetlands and streams during the growing season within and adjacent to the Facility Site (Wetland Study Area) between May and September 2024.
-The Applicant identified 49 perennial, intermittent, and ephemeral streams totaling 18,387 linear feet.
-As identified in the ORES Final Surface Waters Jurisdictional Determination letter dated November 1, 2024 (see Appendix 13-E), ORES has not asserted State jurisdiction over any of these delineated surface waters and there are no State-protected surface waters within the Wetland Study Area.
+The Applicant conducted field delineations of wetlands and streams within and adjacent to the Facility Site (Wetland Study Area) between May and November 2023.
+The Applicant identified 101 perennial, intermittent, and ephemeral streams totaling 41,159.1 linear feet.
+A final surface waters jurisdictional determination was issued by ORES on December 15, 2023, which identifies specific jurisdictional determinations for NYS-regulated streams (Appendix 13-D).
+A total of 23 delineated streams were identified in the jurisdictional determination as being regulated by the state.

 The Applicant has achieved avoidance of impacts to federal and state regulated surface waters through an iterative design process, where practicable, which considered stream boundaries at various stages of development.
-As further discussed in Exhibit 13 (Water Resources and Aquatic Ecology) and shown in the Exhibit 5 (Design Drawings) in Appendix 5-A, Facility components have been sited in order to avoid impacts to surface waters.
-No impacts to state-regulated surface waters are anticipated.
+As further discussed in Exhibit 13 (Water Resources and Aquatic Ecology) and shown in the Exhibit 5 Design Drawings in Appendix 5-A, Facility components have been sited in order to avoid impacts to surface waters.
+However, some crossings of state-regulated streams by Facility components (i.e., access roads) (see Table 13-4 in Exhibit 13) are proposed and will require mitigation.
+The Applicant's proposed mitigation projects are discussed in detail in the Stream Restoration and Mitigation Plan (Appendix 13-F).
+In accordance with §900-2.14(b)(7), Impacts to state-regulated wetlands and surface waters are shown in Figures 14-2 and 13-3, respectively.